 Q: Can those under the age of 18 volunteer at New Beginnings?

-A: All direct service and most support service volunteers must be 18 and above to participate.
+A: All direct service and most support service volunteers must be 18 years or older to participate.
 However, special group projects by youth may be accommodated by New Beginnings.
 Please contact us for these inquiries.

 Q: Why do you have screening interviews to become a volunteer and to participate in Volunteer Training?

 A: New Beginnings sees each volunteer as a valuable investment.
 As such, a large portion of the training cost is waived in exchange for a year-long volunteer commitment.
 As volunteers can often work closely with New Beginnings participants and their children, we carefully screen all potential volunteers to make sure it is a good fit.
 Completion of the application does not guarantee an in-person screening interview.
 Completion of the interview screening process does not guarantee a slot in the training.
-Similarly, completion of the training does not guarantee your preferred volunteer opportunity.
+While we try to accommodate preferences, completion of the training does not guarantee that you will receive your choice of volunteer placement.

 Q: Can I volunteer as a personal therapist or counselor to your participants?